Upgrade Palo Alto Firewall HA Pair (Active/Passive)

 • Select Sync to HA Peer

-• Wait for the software to download and sync to HA peer.
+• Wait for the software to download and sync to the HA peer.
 (This can take a bit.)

 • Click Close

 • Repeat the steps to download the preferred release.
-In our example we will download PAN-OS version 10.2.2-h2
+In our example, we will download PAN-OS version 10.2.2-h2

 Suspending HA on the Active Firewall